sagargc/phpspreadsheet-import-export/readme.txt

 Requires at least: 3.9
 Tested up to: 6.4.1
 Stable tag: 1.0.0
+Requires PHP: 8.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PhpSpreadsheet Import and Export Plugin for WordPress
+PhpSpreadsheet Import and Export Plugin for WordPress.

 == Description ==

 PhpSpreadsheet Import and Export plugin for WordPress to import and export data.

-**Though this functionality was implemented in WordPress 6.4.1, it is still broken in WordPress and does not take care of edge cases that this plugin handles**
+Though this functionality was implemented in WordPress 6.4.1, it is still broken in WordPress and does not take care of edge cases that this plugin handles**

 == Installation ==